What is Omnichannel Customer Experience

 Based on a unified platform, the solution is trusted by blue-chip brands for customer engagement at scale that is effective, efficient, and consistent, while being compliant with best practices and industry regulations.

-Cable giant uses eGain for omnichannel customer service across thousands of agents in-house and outsourced contact centers across multiple continents.
+Cable giant uses eGain for omnichannel customer service for thousands of agents across in-house and outsourced contact centers and multiple continents.

 Tax preparation giant will use eGain for digital engagement, fronted by virtual assistant, and integrated with human chat and cobrowse, to provide contextual help to DIY tax payers.